Teerdha4406/Complaint-Management-System/README.md

 ```

 ### Contribution
-This is a, Inter Department Project(IDP) done by our Batch-04 ,during our B.Tech, 3rd year 2nd semister.
+This is an, Inter Department Project(IDP) done by our Batch-04 ,during our B.Tech, 3rd year 2nd semister.
 - 221FA04105  S.RENUKA
 - 221FA04107  N M N C SAI LAKSHMI
 - 221FA04406  A TEERDHA GANESH